iconify/website/docs/api/cdn.md

 This tutorial is intended for stateless CDN.

-Stateless means every request does not depend on previous request, so if visitor is connected to different edge server than he visited before, it wouldn't make any difference.
+Stateless means every request does not depend on previous request, so if a visitor is connected to a different edge server than he visited before, it wouldn't make any difference.

 Iconify API is stateless.
 It does not allow visitors to store anything, it does not track anything, it does not send any cookies.
-There is no central server and each API server works separately from other servers.
+There is no central server, and each API server works separately from other servers.

 ## Setting up edge servers

 First, you need to create multiple origin servers in various parts of the world.

 All servers need to be configured to serve exactly the same data for exactly the same host name.
 So you need to configure multiple identical servers.
-There are plenty of tools that can automate this process, however they are not part of this tutorial.
+There are plenty of tools that can automate this process; however, they are not part of this tutorial.

 For tutorial on how to set up hosting for Iconify API, see [hosting tutorial](./hosting.md).